 Active Schools Partnership: The Team is commissioned by primary and secondary schools in the District to deliver the Active Schools agenda.
 This includes sport competitions and festivals, curricular and extra-curricular activity, leadership and volunteering, physical activity programmes and teacher training.

 Cultural and Community Services Performance

-The service measures below support the delivery of the Corporate Plan 2020-2024.
+The service measures detailed in the following pages supports the delivery of the Corporate Plan 2020-2024 and the Climate and Environment Action Plan.